Zoo TV Tour: Historical accounts and memorabilia

+Critical analysis, retrospective appraisal, and influence

-Critics regard the Zoo TV Tour as one of rock's most memorable tours.
+Critics regard the Zoo TV Tour as one of rock's most memorable and influential tours.
 During the "Zooropa" leg of the tour, Guy Garcia of Time called Zoo TV "one of the most electrifying rock shows ever staged".
 In 1997, Robert Hilburn wrote that "It's not unreasonable to think of it as the Sgt.
 Pepper's of rock tours."
 In 2002, Tom Doyle of Q called it "still the most spectacular rock tour staged by any band", and in 2013, the magazine listed it as one of the "ten greatest gigs of all time".
 In 2009, critic Greg Kot of the Chicago Tribune said, "Zoo TV remains the finest supersized tour mounted by any band in the last two decades."
 Ryan Dombal of Pitchfork wrote in a review of Achtung Baby's 20th anniversary reissue, "Even 20 years on, the tour looks like something to behold, a singularly inventive experience that no band—including U2 itself—has been able to really expound upon in a meaningful way."

 Rolling Stone included the tour on its 2017 list of "The 50 Greatest Concerts of the Last 50 Years"; writer Andy Greene said, "The wall-to-wall video screens also set the scene for every pop spectacle that followed, from Lady Gaga's Monster Ball to Kanye West's Glow in the Dark Tour."
+In 2025, Consequence ranked Zoo TV 26th on a list of the 100 best tours, writing that U2 "revolutionized the live touring experience with a multimedia extravaganza" and "cemented its status as one of the most exciting live acts of all time".